opnfv/compass4nfv/docs/development/design/feature-integration.rst

 There are five directories in moon, which are files, handlers, tasks, templates and vars.
-Almost every role has such five directories.
+Almost every role has such six directories.

+For "defaults", usually a main.yml in this directory is used to store some variables defined by developers.
+The variables can be a package url, deployment related parameters, configurations or package name.

 For "files", it is used to store the files you want to copy to the hosts without any modification.
 These files can be configuration files, code files and etc. Here in moon's